Sakina Aliyeva: Career

 In 1986, with the assertion of Glasnost policies by Soviet General Secretary Mikhail Gorbachev, ethnic tensions, which had been smoldering between Azerbaijani and Armenian populations for decades, resurfaced when Karabakh separatists saw an opportunity to reorganize the region.
 Organizing a series of ethnically motivated attacks and demonstrations, the separatists goal was to reclaim Armenian jurisdiction of the Nagorno-Karabakh region, which was within the borders of Azerbaijan.
 In Azerbaijan, a similar organization emerged to agitate for Azerbaijani sovereignty, the Popular Front.
 The initial Soviet response was to support the Azerbaijan jurisdiction, as they appeared more loyal to the state.
 With the dissolution of the Soviet Union, authorities came to believe that backing Armenia in the conflict would promote longer-term fields of influence.
 Declaring a state of emergency, Soviet troops moved into Baku on 20 January 1990, with the intent of stopping the independence movement from overthrowing the Soviet Azerbaijani government.

 In protest to the Soviet actions during "Black January" and their backing of Armenia, as head of the Presidium for the Nakhchivan Autonomous SSR, Aliyeva called a special session of the Supreme Soviet of the Nakhchivan ASSR.
 After debating the legalities of whether Nakhchivan could secede from the USSR under Article 81 of the Soviet Constitution, the deputies prepared a declaration of independence.
 Aliyeva signed the first secession proclamation by any territory of the former USSR and presented the declaration of independence on television.
 The declaration was quickly denounced by Afiyaddin Jalilov, who claimed Aliyeva had only signed the agreement under duress, forced by gunmen.
-She was forced to resign from her post in March, 1990 and was replaced by Jalilov.
+She was forced to resign from her post in March 1990 and was replaced by Jalilov.
 In 2003, Farida Laman a well-known Azerbaijani writer, wrote Azadlıq carçısı (Herald of Freedom), the biography of Aliyeva's life.

 Death and legacy

-Aliyeva died in 2010.
+Aliyeva died on 6 October 2010.
 A few months after her death, a film of her life Очень любим вас (We love you very much) was released by producer Beyugaga Mamedov of the film studio "Salname".
 In 2015, an event held at the held at Tabriz Hotel in Nakhchivan paid homage to Aliyeva on what would have been her 90th birthday.